RobinGooze/rsschool-cv/cv.md

 # English level
-I hope my English on B2 level.
-Officially, I never take the exam.
-When I study in Brno I had some English practice with native speaker and I had roommate who spoke English.
+I hope my English is at a B2 level.
+Officially, I have never taken the exam.
+When I was studying in Brno, I had some English practice with a native speaker, and I also had a roommate who spoke English.